Skip to main content

 Colorado Child Pornography Laws

-Colorado prohibits child pornography under a broad statute covering the sexual exploitation of a child.
-As in most states, the creation or sale of child pornography is punished more harshly than the possession of it.
-In addition, possession of more than 20 different items of child pornography or multiple convictions can be aggravating factors when it comes to sentencing.
+Colorado law prohibits child pornography under a broad statute covering the sexual exploitation of a child.
+As in most states, Colorado punishes the creation or sale of child pornography more harshly than the possession of it.
+Still, charges for possession of child pornography carry severe penalties.

 The following table outlines Colorado's child pornography laws.